marsiitr/RoverSim/src/EKF SLAM/README.md

 Landmark initialization is performed by inverting the observation function and using it and its Jacobians to compute, from the sensor pose and the measurements, the observed landmark state and its necessary co- and cross-variances with the rest of the map.
-These relations are then appended to the state vector and the covariances matrix
+These relations are then appended to the state vector and the covariances matrix</p>

 ```
 def ekf_slam(X_estimation, X_uncertainty, u, z):
     #////z current or new measurement read by the sensors//////